 What is credit counseling?

-If you’re feeling as if you need some additional support to help manage your debt and organize your finances, credit counseling could be a good option for you.
+If you feel like you need some additional support to help manage your debt and organize your finances, credit counseling could be a good option for you.

 A credit counselor will work with you to help you improve your individual financial situation.
 Part of that may involve offering tools and resources to help you gain control over your money.